dlewus/David_Lewus_Portfolio/Cryptocurrency_Price_Trend_Detection/README.md

 smart contract calls to place trading orders on blockchain hosted trading platform, and sent trading signals and order submission details to a Telegram group.
+- Two files are intentionally removed to protect intellectual property (indicators.py and orderbook.py)

 The jupyter notebook Cryptocurrency_Price_Trend_Detection_Recurrent_Neural_Network.ipynb shows the creation and evaluation of the Long Short Term Memory (LSTM) Recurrent Neural Network.